 x = y

 These people’s lives seem fair, as their fate seems to be dependent entirely on their actions.
-If they are good, their life seems blessed.
-If they do bad deeds, their life seems miserable.
+When they are good, their life seems blessed.
+When they do bad deeds, their life seems miserable.
 Looking at them, we feel that God exists and is just.

 For others, there is a constant involved.
 Some have it favourably as: